-Barclays online savings account
+Barclays Online Savings account

-Minimum Balance Amount
+Minimum Balance Amount to Open Account

 - Minimum opening deposit: None